CafeLogos.org

 Jesus said, “God is Spirit,” (John 4:24).
 The word “Spirit” here in the Greek is in the singular.
 The instant we see God as more than one spirit, we have more than one God and we have jumped over the fence into polytheism.
 The Three are always based on One.

 God is one Spirit and He is and has a “person.”
 This is His will, being, mind that directs the operations of His spirit which is His substance.
-God’s person is who He is.
+God's Spirit is what He is.
+God’s person/being is who He is.
 In the scriptures His person is referred to as “soul” for lack of a better word.
 We saw an example of this in Isaiah 42:1, “My elect, in whom My soul delights.”
 Here are a few more samples. -

 The Lord tests the righteous, but the wicked and the one who loves violence His soul hates (Psalm 11:5).